 I had not realized that there were three different departments in the room, and this was the first time they had ever talked to each other.

-Thus, it was not surprising that the Café participants discovered so many issues in how they worked together.
+Thus, it was not surprising that the Café participants identified numerous issues in their collaborative work.

 The group surfaced three types of problems.

-- The first category consisted of relatively simple issues that resulted mainly from people not talking to each other.
-They were easy to resolve by one person saying to the other: “Let’s meet for coffee tomorrow morning and discuss this.”
+- The first category consisted of relatively simple issues that primarily resulted from people not communicating with each other.
+They were easily resolved by one person saying to the other, “Let’s meet for coffee tomorrow morning and discuss this.”

 - The second category included issues where the individual needed permission from their manager to take action.